Home Influencer Marketing the definitive guide to influencer marketing

 For influencer marketing to be successful, you need to work with influencers who influence your target audience.

 For instance, assume you had a colossal marketing budget and could afford to work with Justin Bieber on an influencer marketing campaign.
 If your product is something that targets teenage girls, Justin would clearly do an excellent job of marketing it for you.
-He has a Klout score of 92 and over 100 million Twitter followers.
+He has an Instagram following of 295 million and over 109 million X (Twitter) followers.

-But if you sell varnish to restore antique furniture, Justin is unlikely to convince many of those 100 million Twitter followers to buy your varnish.
+But if you sell varnish to restore antique furniture, Justin is unlikely to convince many of those 100 million X (Twitter) followers to buy your varnish.
 In that case, your target audience would lack congruence with the influencer’s supporters.

 The more you can narrow your target market down to a specific niche, the easier you will find it to select the right influencers.